SivaPrasanthSivakumar/React-Based-Apartment-Finder-App/README.md

 # Apartment Finder Application

-This is a full-stack application for finding apartments.
+This is a modern full-stack application for finding apartments.
 The project includes a React frontend, a Node.js backend, and a MySQL database.

+## Features

+- Search for apartments by location, price, and number of bedrooms.
+- Find nearby apartments using geolocation.
+- Contact agents directly through the application.

 ## Prerequisites